 Paperboard is a reusable, recyclable substrate for today’s environmentally conscious consumer.
 Our Kraft Tray is made in the USA from renewable resources.
 Our paperboard contains at least 18% recycled wood fiber content and is manufactured by a totally chlorine-free process which consumes less raw material and water.
 Our manufacturer is SFI certified which verifies it buys wood and paper products from a responsible source, backed by a rigorous, third-party certification audit for chain of custody authenticity.
 Our fully recyclable Kraft Tray uses solvent and UV chemical vegetable and water-base inks and coatings.
 Our manufacturer is AIB (American Institute of Baking) certified.
 This is a globally recognized food safety certification with audits backed by over 60 years of experience in food safety.
 This allows us to meet the industry best practice and strict regulatory requirements, including the FDA guidelines for direct food contact.
 Our product is Cedar Grove Accepted for compostability and is also BPI certified showing it has passed extensive environmental testing for biodegradation, disintegration, and phytotoxicity.

-Sorting: Once accepted at the recycling facility, the papers are further sorted based on quantity and paper value by assessing the materials that were used to make the paper.
-In most cases, the papers are classified according to their surface treatment and structure.
+Sorting: The papers are further sorted based on types and grades.
+The paper value is classified according to the surface treatment and structure.

-Filtering, conterminal removal and De-Inking: The slurry substance is then taken through a comprehensive filtering process to get rid of all the non-fibrous foreign materials present or any impurities such as strings, tape or glue.
-The pulp further goes into a chamber where contaminants like plastics and metals staples are removed by use of a centrifuge-like process.
-Light materials such as plastics float on top while the heavy materials like metals fall to the bottom for elimination.
-The next process, de-inking, involves putting the pulp in a floatation device made up of chemicals and air bubbles that takes away any form of dyes or ink to enhance purity and whiteness.
-Hydrogen peroxide may also be used to further bleach the pulp.
-This entire step is also called the cleaning process as it cleans the pulp over and over to ensure it is ready for the final processing stage.
+Filtering, conterminal removal and de-Inking: The clean paper pulp undergoes a comprehensive filtering process to get rid of all the non-fibrous materials and impurities such as strings, tape or glue.
+Next, the pulp enters a chamber in which the light materials (e.g. plastics) float to the top and the heavy materials (e.g. staples) sink to the bottom.
+The pulp enters a floatation device comprised of chemicals and air bubbles – this is the de-inking process.
+This takes away any form of dyes or ink to increase the purity of the pulp.
+This process is also known as the cleaning process because it washes the pulp over and over to ensure it is ready for the final processing stage.